Zvec Logo

 • Include only the fields and vectors you intend to update, formatted according to the collection's schema:

-2. Vector embeddings go in the vectors dictionary (vector names as keys)
+2. Vector embeddings: provided as key–value pairs under vectors (vector names as keys)

 • Omit any scalar fields or vectors you do not want to change — they will be left untouched.